Optimal control theory and advanced optimality conditions for a diffuse interface model of tumor growth: The control-to-state operator and its properties

 \section{The control-to-state operator and its properties}

-In this section, we consider the equation (CHB) as presented in the introduction.
-First, we define a certain set of admissible controls that are suitable for the later approach.
-We will see that each of these admissible controls induces a unique strong solution (the so-called \textbf{state}) of the system (CHB).
-Therefore, we can define the control-to-state-operator mapping any admissible control onto its corresponding state.
-We show that this operator has some important properties that are essential for calculus of variations: It is Lipschitz-continuous, Fréchet-differentiable and satisfies a weak compactness property.
+We consider the system \eqref{EQ:CHB} as presented in the introduction.
+The first step is to define a set of controls that are admissible for our problem.
+Then we show that each of these admissible controls induces a unique strong solution (the so-called \textbf{state}) of the system \eqref{EQ:CHB}.
+Thus, we can define a control-to-state-operator which maps any admissible control onto its corresponding state.
+We show that this operator has several important properties that are essential for calculus of variations: It is Lipschitz-continuous, Fréchet-differentiable and weakly compactness in some suitable sense.